opstrace/opstrace/docs/guides/contributor/workflows.md

 ```

-When you use this `cluster-config.yaml` for your testing/iteration effort you can stop worrying about the "controller image does not exist" error.
+When you use this `cluster-config.yaml` for your testing/iteration effort, you can stop worrying about the "controller image does not exist" error.

-Just note than _this_ controller image might not perfectly fit the changes that you are actually working on.
-If your changes also affect the controller, you might have to go through the more time-consuming process of doing `make build-and-push-controller-image` to achieve a sane outcome.
+Just note that _this_ controller image might not perfectly fit the CLI changes that you are testing: if your changes also affect the controller, you might have to go through the more time-consuming process involving `make build-and-push-controller-image` (see above) to achieve a sane outcome.
-But at this point, you have definitely entered the "I know what I am doing" stage and know best what is needed and what the trade-offs are.
+But at this point, you have certainly entered the "I know what I am doing" stage and know best what is needed and what the trade-offs are.

 ## Run the `test-remote` suite against a remote cluster